-For primary aluminium, the emissions of $NO_x$ , $SO_x$ and CO are mainly from the process.
+For primary aluminium, the emissions of NO_x, SO_x and CO are mainly from the process.
 For secondary aluminium production, however, these originate mainly from combustion and are therefore reported as 'not estimated' in the emission factor table.
 Guidance on estimating these emissions from secondary aluminium production can be found in chapter 1.A.2.b.
+For the purposes of this guidance, BC emission factors are assumed to equal those for elemental carbon (EC).
+For further information, please refer to Chapter 1.A.1 Energy Industries.

 Emission factors in the BREF documents are mostly given in ranges.
-The range is interpreted as the 95 % confidence interval, while the geometric mean of this range is chosen as the value for the emission factor in the tables below.
+The range is interpreted as the 95% confidence interval, while the geometric mean of this range is chosen as the value for the emission factor in the tables below.